|

 Refresh Picture with Full Quality.
 When your mouse is over a graphic.

 If you select one of these options, the Accelerator will replace the compressed graphic image with an original quality version.
-When the icon arrows stop moving, the new image is in place.
+When the

-Note: When you first install the Accelerator, it is necessary to close and then restart IE in order to have the Refresh Page and Refresh Picture right-click menu options available.
-These options are not available in Outlook.
+Note: When you first install the Accelerator, it is necessary to close and then restart IE in order to have the Refresh Page and Refresh

 These menu options are not available in Netscape, Opera or Mozilla.
 Please follow these steps.

 1. Click on the small icon located near your system clock.
-Go to Settings and adjust the Graphics Acceleration Level to Minimum (original quality) and click OK.
+Go to Settings and adjust the Graphics Acceleration Level to Minimum

 2. Hold down the Ctrl key and select R OR Select Reload from the View menu.
-The compressed graphic image will be replaced with an original quality version.
+The compressed graphic image will be replaced with an original

 3. Repeat step one and adjust the Graphics Acceleration Level back to its setting.